hexedwalnut/fen-ttrpg/content/core/chapters/actor-creation.md

 ### Statistics

 Statistics describe a limited resource that an actor has at their disposal.
 These can be either physical resources, like Hit Point (*hp*) or intangible resources such as Specialization Points (*sp*).
+Statistic come in three kinds: a *Pool*, *Count* and *Tally*.

+#### Pool

+A *Pool* is a collection of points that represents a finite resource.
+A Pool has a maximum value and a current value.
+For example, hit points are considered a Pool statistic.
+Generally actors want as many points in a pool statistic as they can get.

+#### Temporary Points

+Pools can hold at maximum a finite sum of points in the usual case, however a Pool statistic can gain temporary points.
+If an effects adds temporary points to a Pool statistic, you gain an additional amount of points equal to the points described.
+This addition does not increase your current or total points in the Pool.
+When spending points from this Pool you must remove points from the temporary points before you take points from your regular Pool.
+Once all temporary points are gone, you remove from the regular pool again.
+If another source give you temporary points when you already have some, you add the new amount to your temporary points.

-#### Hit Points
+#### Hit Points (*hp*)

-*hp* represents the total amount of effort an actor can exert to stop an action from killing or harming them.
-Every actor has a maximum *hp* and tracks their current *hp*.
+All actors have the Pool statistic Hit Points (*hp*). *hp* represents the total amount of effort an actor can exert to stop an action from killing or harming them.
+In the case of non-creature actors (i.e., storms, environments, etc.), *hp* represents the general ability for an actor to remain the way that they are.
+For example, a storm with low current *hp* might be soon to break, or an environment with low *hp* might be polluted or close to collapse.

+### Count

+A *Count* statistic is a running amount of a resource that does not have a maximum.
+A Count only has a current value.
+For example specialization points are a Count statistic.
+Generally actors want as many points in a Count statistic as they can.

 #### Specialization Points

 *sp* represents the current training an actor has.
 This can be thought of as *xp* from other TTRPGs. *sp* is used to purchase specializations and customize a actor's abilities.
 Every actor tracks their current amount of *sp* as they earn and spend it.

+### Tally

+A *Tally* statistic is a running amount with a maximum, where something happens when the count reaches its maximum.
+For example, wounds are a Tally statistic.
+Generally actors want a few tally points as possible.

+#### Wound Points (*wp*)

+A wound point *wp* represents physical bodily health.
+Actors have a maximum of half the sides of their vigor die for *wp*.

-#### Regional or Temporal Statistics
+### Regional or Temporal Statistics

 Some campaigns or regions can add statistics.
 The GM will list these statistics at the start of character creation.